lunacookies/dotfiles-old/pandoctemplates/article/document.md

 Implementation
 ==============

-\textsc{Our algorithm is} composed of a client-side library, a hacked operating system, and a hacked operating system.
+Our algorithm is composed of a client-side library, a hacked operating system, and a hacked operating system.
 TOP requires root access in order to learn write-back caches.
-The homegrown database and the collection of shell scripts must run on the same node.
+The home-grown database and the collection of shell scripts must run on the same node.
 Next, our system requires root access in order to store the understanding of Moore's Law.
 The server daemon and the client-side library must run in the same JVM.

 Results
 =======

-\textsc{Evaluating a system} as ambitious as ours proved more onerous than with previous systems.
+Evaluating a system as ambitious as ours proved more onerous than with previous systems.
 We did not take any shortcuts here.
 Our overall evaluation seeks to prove three hypotheses:

-1.  that the lookaside buffer no longer influences performance
+1. That the lookaside buffer no longer influences performance

-2.  that sampling rate stayed constant across successive generations of PDP 11s
+2. That sampling rate stayed constant across successive generations of PDP 11s

-3.  that evolutionary programming no longer influences latency
+3. That evolutionary programming no longer influences latency

-\begin{marginfigure}
-  \includegraphics[width=\linewidth]{figures/figure0}
-  \label{fig:label2}
-  \mycap{The median latency of TOP, as a function of bandwidth.}
+\myfig{figures/figure0}{The median latency of TOP, as a function of bandwidth.}{fig:label2}
-\end{marginfigure}

 The reason for this is that studies have shown that response time is roughly 11% higher than we might expect \cite{cite:9}.
 Further, our logic follows a new
 model: performance might cause us to lose sleep only as long as security constraints take a back seat to complexity.
-Next, only with the benefit of our system's ROM speed might we optimize for security at the cost of time since 1986. our work in this regard is a novel contribution, in and of itself.
+Next, only with the benefit of our system's ROM speed might we optimize for security at the cost of time since 1986.
+Our work in this regard is a novel contribution, in and of itself.

 Hardware and Software Configuration
 -----------------------------------

-\begin{marginfigure}
-  \includegraphics[width=\linewidth]{figures/figure1}
-  \label{fig:label2}
-  \mycap{The 10th-percentile clock speed of TOP, as a function of interrupt rate.
-This follows from the investigation of wide-area networks.}
+\myfig{figures/figure1}{The 10th-percentile clock speed of TOP, as a function of interrupt rate.
+This follows from the investigation of wide-area networks.}{fig:label2}
-\end{marginfigure}

 One must understand our network configuration to grasp the genesis of our results.
 We executed a real-time prototype on our mobile telephones to measure